thlorenz/valuepack/README.md

 You can play with scripts inside `./scripts`.

+### rebuild script

+In order to store all data in leveldb, please run:

+    ./rebuild-store.js

+**Note:** rebuilding the database from local json files takes about 2mins on a MacBookAir.

+### store scripts

 All `store-*` scripts take parameters.

 - `--read` read out values of the store instead of adding them
 - `--keys` pull out and print keys only
 - `--values` pull out and print values only

+Therfore if you want to query data you should always pass the `--read` flag.

 #### store-npm-packages specific parameters